Simon Faivel (Chair)

 Simon’s philosophy degree mixed with corporate strategy consulting and running small businesses led him to Social Ventures Australia (SVA) in 2007.
-After managing a portfolio of ventures SVA supports, he moved to the Consulting team where he focusses on measurement and evaluation and leads SVA’s work on Social Return on Investment (SROI).
-Simon has been involved in over 70 SROI projects and supported many more organisations understand measurement and evaluation and its implications.
-Simon is an accredited SROI trainer and practitioner, represents SIMNA on the international SROI Network Board and is a member of the SROI Methodology Sub-committee.
+After managing a portfolio of ventures SVA supports, he moved to the Consulting team where he focusses on helping organisations manage to outcomes.
+Simon is an accredited SROI trainer and practitioner, is co-Chair of Social Value International and is a member of the SROI Methodology Sub-committee.

 Prior to joining SVA, Simon was a strategy consultant at Accenture, a management consulting firm.
 He has also started, owned and operated two companies.
 Simon has travelled extensively, working and volunteering in challenging and remote locations in China, Papua, India and Australia.
 He holds a BSc. and BA (Hons. in Philosophy) from Monash University.